Florian-BACHO/QuadrapodLearner/README.md

-# QuadripodLearner
+# QuadrapodLearner
-A program that learn how to control a quadripod robot using Deep Reinforcement Learning algorithm (QLearning algorithm using Artificial Neural Network)
+A program that learn how to control a quadrapod robot using Deep Reinforcement Learning algorithm (QLearning algorithm using Artificial Neural Network)

 - Step 1: Learn how to stand up;
 - Step 2: Learn how to turn right / left;
 - Step 3: Learn how to walk;
 - Step 4: Discover an environment.

-## Quadripod Details
+## Quadrapod Details

 - Structure Material: Plexiglas;
 - Servo-Motor: Dynamixel AX-12A;